rdjmacklin/MacklinJankowski_JAvianBio_2025/README.md

 Raw species data files should be stored in each species respective directory under `Data/Raw/eBird-Basic-Dataset/CBCH` or `Data/Raw/eBird-Basic-Dataset/BCCH`.
 The sampling event database should be stored under `Data/Raw/eBird-Basic-Dataset/EBD-Sampling`.
 The default names for files supplied by eBird upon download are retained in the R script, but so long as the user changes both the filename and the reference in the R script, users may customize filenames as they see fit.

+This script will output zero-filled and filtered checklist data for each species for use in species distribution modeling.
+These files will be stored in `Data/Cleaned/eBird-Basic-Dataset/Zero-Filled-and-Filtered/BCCH` and `Data/Cleaned/eBird-Basic-Dataset/Zero-Filled-and-Filtered/CBCH` respectively.

 ## 02_Habitat Data Download and Organization.R

 02_Habitat Data Download and Organization.R imports data from a variety of sources, in some cases automated via R packages.
 Each source will be explained below.